 At Key stage 3

-At Key Stage 3 all pupils study the technical skills of grammar, punctuation and styles of writing as well as studying three novels.
+Key Stage 3 all pupils study the technical skills of grammar, punctuation and styles of writing as well as studying a variety of novels, short stories, plays, poetry and non-fiction.
 We aim to develop key skills of writing to communicate effectively with a range of audiences as well as the ability to read with inference and critical understanding.
+All pupils have a dedicated Language lesson and Reading Lesson to support their basic skills and reading development as well as Core lessons.
+All written texts studied are taken from across the prescribed GCSE time frame (c.1786- modern day).

 At Key stage 4

-Year 10: Full critical study of either Macbeth or Romeo and Juliet and the study of a play or novel written before 1914; writing to describe and writing creatively; writing to explore, explain, analyse; retrieving information; exploring authorial intent.
+Year 10: Full critical study of either Macbeth and the study of a novel written before 1914; full analytical exploration of ‘An Inspector Calls’; an introduction to the AQA poetry anthology: ‘Power and Conflict’ exploring common themes; writing to describe and writing creatively; writing to explore, explain, analyse; retrieving information; exploring authorial intentions and concerns.

-Year 11 : An Anthology of prescribed poetry; critical study of a work of Literature from the Literary Heritage, point of view and narrative writing, reading comprehension for English Language Papers 1 and 2
+Year 11 : Full analytical study and comparison of the AQA poetry anthology: ‘Power and Conflict’; critical study of a work of Literature from 19th Century, point of view and narrative writing; and reading comprehension for English Language Papers 1 and 2.
+Pupils will revisit and revise all texts studied for Literature.

 We then focus on revision and examination preparation.